Sustainable Biogas from Mushroom By-Products

 Potential for learning or transfer

-Pilze-Nagy Ltd.’s innovative use of spent mushroom substrate (SMS) for biogas production is a model for sustainable waste management and renewable energy.
-This practice repurposes agricultural by-products, reducing landfill use and generating electricity and heat, which improve economic efficiency and support a circular economy.
-It is scalable and adaptable to regions with similar agricultural contexts with the aim of achieving the full ecological cycle - circular bioeconomy.
+The innovative use of spent oyster mushroom substrate for biogas production is a model for sustainable waste management and renewable energy.
+A key objective was to stimulate innovation in the bioeconomy by supporting pilot models that transform agricultural by-products into valuable resources.
+It is scalable and adaptable to regions with similar agricultural contexts with the aim of achieving the full ecological cycle.

 Policymakers can learn from the integration of research funding, public-private partnerships and local resource utilisation.
-The project’s financing model, combining company investment and government support, highlights the importance of collaboration.
+The project stands as a strong example of how environmental challenges can be addressed through collaborative public-private action under a supportive policy ecosystem.
 Additionally, enabling policies for renewable energy integration, such as feeding electricity into the grid, are crucial for replication.
-This practice offers a replicable solution for sustainable development, aligning with environmental and economic goals.
+This practice offers a replicable solution for sustainable development, aligning with broader national environmental and economic goals.

 Further information